Hotel (Hailey novel): Plot

-Actually, several passengers were killed, including an elderly couple.
 Dodo, suffering from serious injuries, is rushed to a hospital.
 It is then that Curtis realizes how much he loves Dodo and gets the best neurosurgeons for her.
 She is soon out of danger.
-The Duke, on the other hand, was killed instantly.
-The Duchess, in shock upon hearing that, is expressionless.
-The policeman, Captain Yolles, now thinks the blame for the hit-and-run could be easily moved onto the Duke, as he is now dead, and the Duchess could save herself.
+The Duke was killed instantly.
 Herbie Chandler, the bell captain, is permanently paralyzed and will never work again.
-Keycase escapes unharmed and runs away with all his money, vowing to go straight.
-Warren Trent is happy that he could retain his hotel as its chairman.
-Aloysius Royce leaves the hotel to study law, but not before he and McDermott have a drink together.
+Keycase escapes unharmed and runs away with all his money but is caught in a traffic stop.
+Aloysius Royce leaves the hotel to study law and the novel ends with he and McDermott having a drink together.